-USE IN PERMITTED RESIDENTIAL Single-Family Housing (detached) R Max.
-2 dwelling units in an existing residential structure Duplex/Twin R Max.
-2 dwelling units in an existing residential structure Multi-Family (small) (Apt.
-House) Shall be in compliance with section "155-7.1 Historic Resources Overlay District" Multi-Family C Shall be in compliance with section "155-7.1 Historic Resources Overlay District" INSTITUTIONAL Cemetery P/C Environmental R Environmental (Nature Preserve) or Estate Preservation Lots are permitted subject to the following: Shall be in compliance with section "155-4.4 Institutional Districts".
-Large residential properties may be rezoned to Institutional - Nature Preserve (IN) by Conditional Use, subject to the following restrictions: On lots of minimum 25 contiguous acres with frontages on primary, secondary and/ or tertiary streets, permitted uses are: Preservation, management and/or enhancement of land areas for outdoor passive recreation and/or scenic enjoyment for the benefit of the general public from dawnto duskonly, provided aconservation easementforthe estate preservation lot is approved and recorded by the Township.
+USE PERMITTED IN INSTITUTIONAL INSTITUTIONAL Environmental R Environmental (Nature Preserve) or Estate Preservation Lots are permitted subject to the following: Shall be in compliance with section "155-4.4 Institutional Districts".
+On lots of minimum 25 contiguous acres with frontages on primary, secondary and/ or tertiary streets, permitted uses are: Preservation, management and/or enhancement of land areas for outdoor passive recreation and/or scenic enjoyment for the benefit of the general public from dawnto duskonly, provided a conservation easementfor the estate preservation lot is approved and recorded by the Township.
 The preservation and/or enhancement of a historic structure, including the adaptive reuse of the historic resource and existing associated structures for historical, environmental, horticultural, cultural, arts, genealogical and musical purposes, provided a guarantee for the permanent preservation of the principal historic structure is provided.
 AbsentanapprovedCampusPlanthatcomplieswithsection"155-5.1PermittedUses", and "Table 5.2 Uses for Institution" permitted uses are further restricted as follows: The adaptive reuse of the principal historic structures and accessory structures may include facilities with associated offices, subject to: The number of employees working within the structures is limited to one person per 500 square feet of floor area dedicated to the use, not including the employees employed for the preservation, management and enhancement of the property.
 On-siteparkingshallbeprovidedasspecifiedin"Article8:ParkingStandards".
 Educational events for the general public, subject to: A maximum of 125 daily visitors permitted.
-On-site parking, including visitor parking shall be provided as specified in "Article8:Parking Standards".
-Educational events for the general public, subject to: A maximum of 12 events per year.
-The event hours are limited to between 9:00 a.m. and 9:00 p.m., Sun on lawn areas on the lot, an off-site parking location shall be provided along with a shuttle service to shuttle attendees to and from the event.
-A maximum of two apartment dwelling units are permitted in each historic structure existing on the date the property was placed on the Historic Inventory.
+On-site parking shall pervice property in a parking shall be provided as specified in "Article8:ParkingStandards".
+Outdoor events with outdoor amplified music, such as special exhibits, fairs, galas, retreats and performances, subject to: A maximum of 12 events per year.
+The event hours are limited to between 9:00 a.m. and 9:00 p.m., Sunday through Thursday, and 9:00 a.m. and 1:00 p.m., Friday and Sat away from any property line.
+If temporary parking cannot be accommodated on lawn areas on the lot, an off-site parking location shall be provided along with a shuttle service to shuttle attendees to and from the event. • A maximum of two apartment dwelling units are permitted in each historic structure existing on the date the property was placed on the Historic Inventory.
 Use of the apartment dwelling units is limited to employees, caretakers or advisors to the entity(ies) using the property for its permitted purposes.